Gradess2019/android-bluetooth-module/README.md

 ## License

-This package is marked as `publish_to: 'none'` and is intended for local use only.
+This package is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Gradess Games

 ## Contributing

-This is a private library.
+This repository is read-only and publicly visible for reference purposes.
+This library is maintained by Gradess Games.
 For issues or feature requests, please contact the maintainers.